Venture Capital

 For Example:

-Gem Ventures is launching a $100MM Seed Stage and Series A fund in New York to back East Coast Fintech companies sourced from the partner’s network built while working at the corporate innovation department of a big national bank.
+Gem Ventures is launching a $100MM Seed Stage and Series A fund in New York to back East Coast Fintech companies sourced from the partner’s network built while working at the investment banking division of a big national bank.

-For instance, when Rajat Bhageria and Nandeet Mehta founded their first venture fund, Prototype Capital, they had very little capital, so they needed a way to differentiate themselves from other VCs: They hypothesized that traditional industries like healthcare, transportation, consumer packaged goods, and manufacturing would experience transformation soon, but those people aren’t holed-up in Silicon Valley.
-Their differentiator was their scout network, which could find founders all over the country that other VCs aren’t even paying attention to.
+For instance, when Rajat Bhageria and Nandeet Mehta founded their first venture fund, Prototype Capital, they had very little capital, so they needed a way to differentiate themselves from other VCs.
+They hypothesized that traditional industries like healthcare, transportation, consumer packaged goods, and manufacturing would experience transformation soon, but those people aren’t holed up in Silicon Valley.
+Their differentiator was their scout network, which could find founders and successful startups all over the country that other VCs aren’t even paying attention to.

 Investing Decision Making